klaytn/klaytn-docs/docs/getting-started/a-beginners-guide-to-klaytn-bapp/README.md

     **NOTE:**  the Ganache or testrpc must be running in another window.

 7. Invoke the smart contract
-    Calls to the smart contracts must be in hexadecimal strings, however, there are Ethereum contract ‘application binary interface’ (ABI) libraries to help with that.
+    Calls to the smart contracts must be in hexadecimal strings, however, there are Ethereum `contract application binary interface(ABI)` libraries to help with that.

     ABI is interface between two program modules or OS and user program.
 It defines how data structures and functions are used in machine code.
-In Klaytn, ABI is used to encode contract calls in the KVM and read data from transactions.
+In Klaytn, [The Contract ABI]((https://solidity.readthedocs.io/en/v0.5.6/abi-spec.html)) is used to encode contract calls in the KVM and read data from transactions.
 The contrac's ABI is stored as a JSON array of function description and events.

 8. Transact with the smart contract
     When you have some klay and storing it in your account, you're ready to transact using the Klay.
 There are 3 ways to make transaction.